 Heritage Online Debate

-From September these pages will become the place where conservation and heritage experts debate the topics uppermost in their minds.
-Here you can enjoy a lively exchange of views for and by those interested in understanding, presenting and caring for England's rich and diverse historic environment.
+These are the pages where conservation and heritage experts debate the topics uppermost in their minds.
+Read on for a lively exchange of views for and by those interested in understanding, presenting and caring for England's rich and diverse historic environment.

 Subscribe to our newsletter and be the first to know when we publish new Heritage Online Debate articles.